Top 11 Cloud Platforms for Internet of Things (IoT)

 11. GE Predix IoT Platform

 Predix is the world’s first industrial platform.
 Predix was designed to target factories and provides simple ecosystem.
 It can directly analyze data from the machine and store.
-GE wants to provide the growing industrial Internet of Things for their cloud platform.
+GE wants to provide the growing industrial Internet of Things for its cloud platform.
 This platform is secure and scalable.

 According to the customers their IoT platform can: